geteduroam/letswifi-portal/README.md

 ## Getting up and running quick 'n dirty

+This quick'n'dirty guide assumes you'll be using SimpleSAMLphp (the only authentication method supported ATM)

+	make simplesamlphp

 Initialize the SQLite database

 	make var/letswifi-dev.sqlite

-This quick'n'dirty guide assumes you'll be using SimpleSAMLphp (the only authentication method supported ATM)

-	make simplesamlphp
+Edit etc/letswifi.conf.php and change `userIdAttribute` and `defaultDomain` to match your setup.

 Write metadata of your SAML IdP to simplesamlphp/metadata/saml20-idp-remote.php